-These typically target a higher rate of return than cash investments and aim to provide positive returns regardless of market conditions but returns are not guaranteed.
-These funds can invest in a wide range of assets and use different investment strategies including derivatives.
+A type of fund that typically targets a higher rate of return than cash investments and aims to provide positive returns regardless of market conditions.
+Returns are not guaranteed though.
+Absolute return funds can invest in a wide range of assets and use different investment strategies including derivatives.

-A type of share offered by an OEIC fund.
+A type of share offered by a fund.
 'Accumulation shares' refers to the fact that any income earned by the shares is kept in the fund to accumulate.
 The fund price then reflects the fact that this income is automatically reinvested.

-One company takes over another by purchasing its assets and/or shares.
+When a business is taken over (acquired) by another company.
+One company takes over the other by buying its assets and/or shares.

 The London Stock Exchange's global market for smaller and growing companies.